nikitabobko/AeroSpace/dev-docs/architecture.md

 ## client/server interaction

-`aerospace` CLI binary is client. `AeroSpace.app` is server.
-Client and server talk to each other via predefined UNIX file.
+The `flightdeck` CLI binary is the client. `FlightDeck.app` is the server.
+Client and server talk to each other through a predefined UNIX socket.

 Each time you run a CLI command:
 1. Args are parsed by the client, args parsing errors are reported if any.
 Help is shown if `-h`/`--help` is passed.